Skip to main contentSkip to navigation

 Can data be recovered from a dead external hard drive?

 Yes.
-Most dead external drives have a failed USB bridge board, not a failed drive.
-We remove the internal mechanism and connect it directly using PC-3000.
+Many dead external drives have a failed USB bridge board or native USB PCB, not a failed drive.
+We bypass the failed board when the model allows it and image through PC-3000.
 If the drive itself has mechanical damage, we perform head swaps in our 0.02 micron filtered clean bench.
-WD My Passport models require bridge-level encryption key extraction before direct connection.
+WD My Passport models may require bridge-level encryption key extraction before direct connection.

 Why is my external hard drive not showing up?